-My name is Nicola Osborne and I am Jisc MediaHub Manager / Digital Education Manager at EDINA, a Jisc-designated centre for digital expertise and online service delivery at the University of Edinburgh.
-I have held this role since February 2015 and it’s a role I am delighted to share with Lorna M. Campbell.
+My name is Nicola Osborne and I am Digital Education Manager and Service Manager at EDINA, a Jisc-designated centre for digital expertise and online service delivery at the University of Edinburgh.
+We work on a diverse array of innovative projects and I feel hugely privileged to work with and benefit from the support of colleagues who bring expertise, enthusiasm and creativity to our work.

-I also regularly give talks and presentations on digital tracks and traces, social media, communicating research, and associated areas such as crowdsourcing and citizen science.
-If you are interested in attending one of these or would to have a look through materials from previous presentations see the Presentations & Publications area of the blog – these materials usually also appear on our official EDINA Presentations and Publications page which is well worth exploring.
-I also try to share news of events I am planning to attend – so do say “hello!” when you see me out and about.
+I regularly give talks and presentations on digital tracks and traces, social media, communicating research, and associated areas such as crowdsourcing and citizen science.
+If you are interested in attending one of these or would to have a look through materials from previous presentations see the Presentations & Publications area of the blog.
+I also deliver training and consultation on social media, digital tracks and traces, communicating research, and associated areas.
+If you are interested in finding out more or commissioning some work, please do get in touch.

-I have previously worked on the teams for the AHRC funded Palimpsest/LitLong project, the EU FP7 funded COBWEB project, the Digging Into Data project Trading Consequences project, and the Jisc-funded AddressingHistory project, alongside many other of EDINA’s own services and projects (for more details see the Recent Projects section below).
-Since it began in 2013 I have also written and performed at the wonderful The Cabaret of Dangerous Ideas, an academic-led series of events at the Edinburgh Festival Fringe – you can find out more, and access a recording of my most recent show, Back to the Statistical Future, on the Statistical Accounts of Scotland blog.
+I have previously worked on the teams for the AHRC funded Palimpsest/LitLong project, the Digging Into Data project Trading Consequences project, and the Jisc-funded AddressingHistory project, alongside many other of EDINA’s own services and projects (for more details see the Recent Projects section below).
+Since it began in 2013 I have also written and performed at the wonderful The Cabaret of Dangerous Ideas, an academic-led series of events at the Edinburgh Festival Fringe – you can find out more, and access a recording of my 2015 show, Back to the Statistical Future, on the Statistical Accounts of Scotland blog.
+Details of my most recent show, If I Googled You, What Would I Find?, can be found in this blog post, or you can listen to my August 2016 interview with Fresh Air radio.

 Prior to becoming Social Media Officer I worked on the SUNCAT project team where I munged (programmatically manipulated) data, learned all about MARC21 and AACR2, and set up various social presences for the service.
 My background before that was a slightly peculiar blend of libraries, techie interests, film writing, website editing and creative interests which, it turned out, was an almost perfect grounding for working in all facets of social media and online communication, as well as multimedia and digital education.

-I am currently working with colleagues in the Institute for Academic Development (IAD) and the Moray House School of Education on the University of Edinburgh “Managing your digital footprint (research strand)” project, funded under the Principal’s Teaching Award Scheme.
+I am currently working with colleagues in the Institute for Academic Development (IAD) and the Moray House School of Education on a research that builds upon our recent (Sept 2014-Oct 2015) University of Edinburgh “Managing your digital footprint (research strand)” project, funded under the Principal’s Teaching Award Scheme.
 This project is associated with a wider student awareness campaign which I am also working on, alongside IAD, IS, Student Information Points, Careers Service, and EUSA (Edinburgh University Students’ Association).

 From August 2012, until the completion of the work in Autumn 2014, I was a Member of the Royal Society of Edinburgh’s Spreading the Benefits of Digital Participation in Scotland Inquiry Committee.
 We investigated the opportunities and challenges of increasing digital participation and supporting associated skills across Scotland.
 Read more about the inquiry at digiscot.net or read this blog post.
 The interim and final reports from the Inquiry can be accessed here.